Financing your Laurier MBA

 Student Line of Credit with RBC for Laurier MBA Students

 We have our own contact at RBC who takes care of you, the Laurier MBA Candidate.
 Dowain Whitely is located at a local branch of RBC in Waterloo, and he will assess you for your eligibility for the student line of credit and will assist you with the application process.
 Dowain is very familiar with the rigours of our MBA degree and the calibre of students who are successful candidates in our program.

 If you are a Canadian citizen, or a permanent resident of Canada, please contact:

 RBC Account Manager

 Acceptance in to the Laurier MBA Program does not guarantee your qualification for receiving the student line of credit from RBC.

 Academic Entrance Scholarships from Laurier

-Every applicant who is successful in receiving an offer of admission to one of the Laurier MBA program formats will be adjudicated for an entrance scholarship.
+Every domestic applicant who is successful in receiving an offer of admission to one of the Laurier MBA program formats will be adjudicated for an entrance scholarship.
 This scholarship is based on your final GPA of your previous degree.
 You do not need to apply for this scholarship; it is automatically done for you.